 Earlier no tax was deducted on recurring deposit.
-With effect to 1st June, 2015, recurring deposits are subject to TDS (tax deducted at source) as per the income tax laws.
-TDS on RD would be deducted at the rate of 10%.
+With effect to 1st June, 2015, these deposits are subject to TDS (tax deducted at source) as per the income tax laws.
 However, no TDS would be deducted if the interest income earned does not exceed Rs.
 10,000 in a financial year.

 Tax is to be paid as per applicable slabs at the time of filing income tax return.
 If you have submitted Form 15G (in case of normal citizens) and 15H (in case of senior citizen) in the bank, your TDS will not be deducted (in case your total taxable income doesn’t come under tax slab).

 Senior citizens can also open a RD account.
 The rate of interest they earn is slightly higher than the regular deposits available to other citizens.
 Generally banks offer 0.25 percent to 0.75 percent more interest than normal RDs, compounded annually and the tenure and amount is fixed by banks.
 Indian residents and NRIs both can open this account.